Nippy Jones: Sacramento Solons

-1957 World Series and controversy
+1957 World Series and shoe polish incident

 The highlight of his season occurred on July 26, when he hit a walk off home run in the eleventh inning to lift the Braves to a 6–3 victory over the New York Giants.
 After finishing second to the Brooklyn Dodgers two years in a row, the Braves won the National League in 1957, and faced the New York Yankees in the World Series.

-Jones is remembered for being involved in a controversial "shoe polish incident" in the 1957 Fall Classic.
+Jones is remembered for being involved in a shoe polish incident in the 1957 Fall Classic.
 He pinch hit in Games 1 and 3, grounding out both times.
 Both of those games were won by the Yankees.
 Game 4 went into extra innings, and when the Yankees took a 5–4 lead in the tenth, the Braves were looking at the possibility of falling three games to one in the series.

 Jones led off the Milwaukee half of the tenth inning, pinch hitting for Warren Spahn.
 He jumped back from a low pitch that home plate umpire Augie Donatelli called a ball.
 Jones protested that it had hit his foot, and he was awarded first base after showing Donatelli a shoe polish mark on the ball to prove it.
 Yankees manager Casey Stengel vehemently protested the call, but to no avail.
 The Braves scored three runs in the tenth, including a two-run home run by Eddie Mathews to end the game and even the series at two games apiece.
 The play was the turning point in the series, as the Braves went on to win the series in seven games.

 A similar incident would be repeated twelve years later by Cleon Jones of the New York Mets in Game 5 of the 1969 World Series.